sjdemartini/mui-tiptap/README.md

 ### Render read-only rich text content

-Use the `<RichTextReadOnly />` component and just pass in your HTML or ProseMirror JSON and your configured Tiptap extensions, like:
+Use the `RichTextReadOnly` component and just pass in your HTML or ProseMirror JSON and your configured Tiptap extensions, like:

 ```tsx
 <RichTextReadOnly content="<p>Hello world</p>" extensions={[StarterKit]} />
 ```

+Alternatively, you can set the `RichTextEditor` `editable` prop (or `useEditor` `editable` option) to `false` for a more configurable read-only option.
+Use `RichTextReadOnly` when:

-This component will skip creating the Tiptap `editor` if `content` is empty, which can help performance.
+- You just want to efficiently render editor HTML/JSON content directly, without any outlined field styling, controls setup, extra listener logic, access to the `editor` object, etc. (This component also skips creating the Tiptap `editor` if `content` is empty, which can help performance.)
+- You want a convenient way to render content that updates as the `content` prop changes. (`RichTextEditor` by contrast does not re-render automatically on `content` changes, as [described below](#re-rendering-richtexteditor-when-content-changes).)

-## Extensions and components
+## mui-tiptap extensions and components

 ### Tiptap extensions